giraud-d-edu/projet-1-cookcookcook-matteo-valentin-enzo/backend/README.md

 4. **Create MongoDb enviroments on MongoDb local**:

-    - For datatabase, create with this name: `project-1-cook-mongodb`
+    - For datatabase, create with this name: `cook-db`
     - For recettes collection, create with this name: `recettes`
     - For ingredients collection, create with this name: `ingredients`